MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-overlap-render-policy.rst

 .. image:: images/tutorial_MicroEJ_renderpolicyanimation.gif

 When a widget is requested to render, it is rendered on top of the other widgets, regardless of their order in the widget hierarchy.
 Unlike the ``DefaultRenderPolicy``, the ``OverlapRenderPolicy`` will inspect the relative order of other widgets when rendering a widget.
-Widgets that comes after in the widget tree (Depth-first search) will be rendered too, if there bounds intersect those of the widget.
+Widgets that comes later in the widget tree (depth-first search) will be rendered too, if their boundaries intersect those of the widget.
-Overriding the method ``createRenderPolicy()`` of the desktop, as follows, will make the ``OverlapRenderPolicy`` apply when rendering widgets:
+Overriding the method ``createRenderPolicy()`` of the desktop, as follows, will cause the ``OverlapRenderPolicy`` to be applied when rendering widgets:

 .. code-block:: java